wang-ye/wang-ye.github.io/_posts/2019-03-20-useful-networking-tools.md

 ```

 ## lsof - List Open Files
-`lsof` is powerful tool to check the port usage.
+`lsof` is another powerful tool to check the port usage.
 For example, if you want to know all the open files on TCP port 13240:

 ```shell
 22:16:41 ~ $ lsof -i TCP:13240